bgrayburn/ecm-modbot/README.md

 # Evolution Collective Moderation (ECM) Bot
+**IMPORTANT:** This repository contains a work in progress.
+Expect nothing to work.
 ## About
 The ECM bot is a reference implemenation of the proposed design pattern found [here](https://github.com/bgrayburn/Evolutionary-Collective-Moderation-Design-Pattern/blob/main/DesignPattern.md).
 Its main purpose to is collect proposed natural language moderation policies from users in the channel, use a voting system to transition them to the `accepted` status, then apply them to the channel.
 The reference implementation uses Matrix as the communication layer, and Git to as a policy store.
 For the reference implementation, a bot implementaiton only supports a single chat room.